ThomasArts/aetmodel/ThreatModel.md

 ####(5) Denial of service

-##### 1. Overloading with transactions
+##### 1. Overloading with transactions	(1.1) At generation time.

 Creating and posting a transaction is a computationally cheap action for an attacker.
 A valid transaction is a transaction that can potentially be included in a future block and that a miner receives a fee for.
 Valdiation of a transaction is computational cheap, but having to validate many transactions that cannot be included in a block, is a computational overhead for a node.
 If an attacker could post enormous amounts of transactions to the network, it could potentially impact the rate in which correct transactions are accepted.
 Transactions may validate but nevertheless not be possible to include in a block.
 For example, an attacker could post a spend-transaction including more tokens than the from account contains.
 This transaction is then kept in the transaction pool for a while and *check this*  validated for each new block candidate.

-  (5.1) Posting invalid transactions
+	(5.1) Posting invalid transactions.
-  (5.2) Posting valid, but impossible transactions (5.3) Exploiting memory leaks in cleaning transaction pool
+	(5.2) Posting valid, but impossible transactions
+	(5.3) Exploiting memory leaks in cleaning transaction pool

  * **Past attacks**

 ## STRIDE Threat Trees